v112263/it-autonomos-spain/_includes/en/bank-account/eur_income.md

 ## Receiving income in EUR

-This option is simpler and more convenient.
-It is comfortable to receive money directly to an account in a Spanish bank.
-In this case, Wise/Revolut is not needed.
-It is enough to have only an account in a Spanish bank.
+Receiving income directly in EUR is the most convenient option.
+In this case, you can immediately receive payments into a Spanish bank account.